RandomName-proj/MDSceneEditor/readme.md

 ## Current state of development

-Currently the project is on indefinite hiatus.
+Currently the project is on an indefinite hiatus.
 However, I will read issues and pull requests if anyone needs help with figuring out the code or how to use the editor

 ## Credits